Insurgency: MNJTF honours 6,000 troops with medals for gallantry in Lake Chad – The Sun Nigeria

 The commander said that major terrorists strongholds which hitherto were no go areas had been cleared with many captives rescued.

-“So far over 200,000 Internally displaced person and refugees have returned to their ancestral homes across the entire region.
+“So far over 200,000 Internally displaced person and refugees have returned to thier ancestral homes across the entire region.

 In his speech, the Special Guest of honour, Gov. Babagana Zulum of Borno also lauded the task force for its effort in securing the region and assured it of Nigeria and Borno government support.

-Zulum paid tribute to those who lost their lives in securing the region.
+Zulum paid tribute to those who lost thier lives in securing the region.

-He lauded the ongoing mass surrender by some insurgents and urged for support.
+He lauded the onging mass surrender by some insurgents and urged for support.

-NAN reports that the occasion also witnessed the launching of the MNJTF maiden magazine “The MNJTF Madate” highlighting its activities since inception.
+NAN reports that the occassion also witnessed the launching of the MNJTF maiden magazine “The MNJTF Madate” highlighting its activities since inception.
 (NAN)

 Leave a Reply